-The Prime Recipient is responsible for ensuring any subrecipients compliance with the regulation and reporting identified financial conflicts of interests for subrecipient Investigators to the DOE GO.
-Prime Recipient's must incorporate as part of a written agreement with a subrecipient terms that establish whether the Financial Conflict of Interest policy of the Prime Recipient Institution or that of the subrecipient will apply to subrecipient Investigators and include time periods to meet disclosure and/or FCOI reporting requirements.
+The Prime Recipient is responsible for ensuring any Subrecipients compliance with the regulation and reporting identified financial conflicts of interests for Subrecipient Investigators to the DOE GO.
+Prime Recipient's must incorporate as part of a written agreement with a Subrecipient terms that establish whether the Financial Conflict of Interest policy of the Prime Recipient Institution or that of the Subrecipient will apply to Subrecipient Investigators and include time periods to meet disclosure and/or FCOI reporting requirements.

-Subrecipients who rely on their FCOI policy must report identified financial conflicts of interests to the awardee Institution/Organization in sufficient time to allow the awardee Prime Recipient to report the FCOI to the DOE GO to meet its reporting obligations.
+Subrecipients who rely on their FCOI policy must report identified financial conflicts of interests to the Prime Recipient in sufficient time to allow the Prime Recipient to report the FCOI to the DOE GO to meet its reporting obligations.

-Subrecipients that must comply with the Prime Recipient's policy must submit all Investigator disclosures of Significant Financial Interests to the Prime Recipient in sufficient time to allow the awardee to review, manage and report identified FCOIs to the DOE GO.
+Subrecipients that must comply with the Prime Recipient's policy must submit all Investigator disclosures of Significant Financial Interests to the Prime Recipient in sufficient time to allow the Prime Recipient to review, manage and report identified FCOIs to the DOE GO.

-2.6 Congressional Notifications (MAR 2024)
+2.6 Congressional Notifications

-This chapter supplements other more primary policies and should be considered in the context of those.
-This chapter discusses the requirements and procedures for providing Congressional Notice for certain financial assistance actions.
+This Chapter supplements other DOE policies and should be considered in the context of those.
+This Chapter discusses the requirements and procedures for providing Congressional Notice for certain financial assistance actions.
 Advance notifications of financial assistance actions and termination of financial assistance awards are required at specific dollar thresholds.